IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ### Prerequsites

-- Designer enables Auto-Layout when creating designs in Figma, starting with setting the whole Fame as Auto-Layout.
+- Designer enables Auto-Layout when creating designs in Figma, starting with setting the whole Frame as Auto-Layout.
 - Makes use of nested Frames, also with Auto-Layout enabled within each Frame.

-## Figma Autolayout and App Builder
+## Figma Auto-Layout and App Builder

 Auto-Layouts are considered to be flex containers, with the appropriate properties.
 They represent DIV elements with direction, alignment and spacing between the items.
-All items inside an Auto-layout are treated as flex items, and should generate the appropriate flex/CSS properties.
+All items inside an Auto-Layout are treated as flex items, and should generate the appropriate flex/CSS properties.

 <img class="responsive-img" src="../images/figma_autolayout.png" srcset="../images/figma_autolayout@2x.png 2x" />

 - Direction: Defines if stacking of child Layers is Horizontal or Vertical
-- Alignment: Can be Top/Top-Center/Top-right/Center-Left/Center-Center/- Center-right/Bottom-left/Bottom-Center/Bottom-right; packed/space-between
+- Alignment: Can be Top/Top-center/Top-right/Center-left/Center-center/Center-right/Bottom-left/Bottom-center/Bottom-right; Packed/Space-between
 - Spacing (Gap): vertical or horizontal spacing based on direction.
 Defines the spacing between each child Layer
 - Padding: top & bottom, left & right, custom
 - Overflow: Clipped (boolean), essential Overflow hidden vs. visible